Cypressor/isupervision/README.md

 - full name: stu dent
 ### Additional users:
 If you want to take a look at additional user data, log in with admin account and look at the "Studenten"/"Assistenten" tabs.
-There are alot of test users generated beforehand that can be used for testing.
+There are lots of test users generated beforehand that can be used for testing.
 The unhashed passwords are intentionally stored and shown in the "Studenten"/"Assistenten" view, just to make testing easier.
 I am totally aware that this shouldn't be the case in any proper application.